addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ######Backbone’s Event Aggregator

-The easiest event aggregator to show is that of Backbone.js – it’s built in to the Backbone object directly.
+The easiest event aggregator to show is that of Backbone.js – it’s built into the Backbone object directly.

 ```javascript
 var View1 = Backbone.View.extend({